-A CO problem can be formally defined as a triplet consisting of a set of CO problem instance $\{I\}$ , a CO instance to a solution space mapping function S, and an objective function f that maps the solutions in S(I) to real values.
+A CO problem can be formally defined as a triplet consisting of a set of CO problem instance $\{I\}$, a CO instance to a solution space mapping function S, and an objective function f that maps the solutions in S(I) to real values.
 This definition is described by [21] and can be used to model the DRL algorithms with sequential and coalition action selection.

-4.1 Modeling Sequential Action Selection in Combinatorial Optimization
+4.1 Modeling the DRL Algorithm with Sequential Action Selection in Combinatorial Optimization

-4.2 Modeling the Coalition Action Selection for Combinatorial and Online Resource Allocation Problems
+4.2 Modeling the DRL Algorithm with Coalition Action Selection for Combinatorial and Online Resource Allocation Problems